How to take your Basal Temperature to test Thyroid Function

 When your basal temperature is below 97.8 it shows varying degrees of hypothyroidism.
 When it is above 98.2 this may indicate hyperthyroidism.

 Next morning, as soon as you wake up, don’t get up or move around.
 Place the thermometer under your armpit pressing your arm against your bare body.
-Leave the thermometer there for 10 minutes by the clock and relax.
-If you have a digital thermometer, you can leave the thermometer there for 9 minutes before pressing the timer button to take the reading.
+Leave the thermometer there for 7 minutes by the clock and relax.
+Press the timer button on the digital thermometer and record the temperature.

-Make sure to take the reading under both armpits as there often can be a difference between the two.
+Make sure to take the reading under both armpits as there often can be a discrepancy between the two.